 - Poor quality or incorrect adhesive and nails

 - There are no structural gaps left during the installation (measurements for expansion gaps are apply to the average temperature – ca. 20-22 C and humidity – ca. 40-45%)

 Now, if your parquetry floor is already buckled, here is how it can be fixed.
-Before starting any restoration and repair job on your floor, please keep in mind that hiring professionals is the most recommended.
+Before starting any restoration and repair job on your floor, please keep in mind that hiring professionals are the most recommended.
 However, if you prefer to DIY the project, be sure to ask for professional advice.
 Dealing with wood floors, especially parquet floors, requires a lot of knowledge and experience.

 First of all, you have to make sure you fix the excessive moisture condition, whatever the reason for that can be.
 Otherwise, the same problem will pop out over and over again and finally, it will totally ruin the whole floor and its stability.
 Buckled parquet blocks can be fixed locally, without dealing with lifting and re-fitting the whole floor.
-Usually the loose blocks are lifted, the subfloor underneath have to be cleaned and dry and then the blocks are re-installed, glued or nailed down and for a sleek look can be spot treated with a slight sanding and recoating.
+Usually, the loose blocks are lifted, the subfloor underneath have to be cleaned and dry and then the blocks are re-installed, glued or nailed down and for a sleek look can be spot treated with a slight sanding and recoating.
 However, if the damage is serious, wooden blocks have to be replaced with new ones to match the pattern and colour.
 There is a big change bulged floors to dry out and return to their previous condition on their own, especially when not exposed to moisture for too long.
 However, buckled blocks don’t have to be neglected, otherwise they can get permanently buckled, cracked and discoloured.